Have you ever heard the advice that the true path to wealth is through real estate?

 If you owned the shares for less than three years, then there will be a 1-3% administrative fee associated with the sale.

-Also, there's some trickiness in calculating the NAV of a fund whose underlying assets is real estate.
+Also, there's some trickiness in calculating the NAV of a fund whose underlying assets are real estate.
 If, for example, you are buying shares of a non-traded REIT at $5 a share and the NAV is less, then you're paying a premium.
-That premium is effectively a fee because you're paying $5 for something that's worth less than $5.
+That premium is effectively a fee because you're paying $5 for something worth less than $5.

 It's less opaque than other options and so FINRA put together this fact-sheet about non-traded REITs that you should review.

 Until Rich Uncles opens back up, I recommend these alternatives available to all investors (not just accredited ones):

 Fundrise is one of the oldest crowdfunding real estate investing platforms for non-accredited investors.
 They have an eREIT that bundles their investments but they don't have as narrow a focus as Rich Uncles.
 They do have a strategy, outlined in their offering documents, and a mere $10 minimum.
 We have a full review of Fundrise.

 Streitwise is an alternative that focuses on commercial real estate.
 They're relatively new but they have a strong track record in that short time, anticipate paying out 8-9% dividends in 2021.
 They also have a $5,000 minimum and accessible to all level of investors.